Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/sprint-zero/project-solution-setup.md

 ### Items Serialization

-The items folder contains serialized versions of the items coming from XM Cloud.
+The items folder contains serialized versions of the items coming from SitecoreAI.
 Those items are stored in `yml` format and organized based on the item hierarchy and the configuration in the `module.json` files.

 Check out the [Setup Sitecore Content Serialization](/learn/accelerate/xm-cloud/pre-development/sprint-zero/setup-content-serialization) recipe for more details.

 ### Platform

-The platform folder can contain customizations you want to add to the XM Cloud content management instance.
+The platform folder can contain customizations you want to add to the SitecoreAI content management instance.
 It is not recommended to do customizations.

 <Tabs>
   <TabList>